reduxjs/reselect/README.md

 So far we have only seen selectors receive the Redux store state as an argument, but a selector can receive props too.

-In the following example we have somehow extended our `VisibleTodoList` component to be able to render multiple todo lists at once.
+In the following example we have extended our `VisibleTodoList` component to be able to render multiple todo lists at once.
 Each `VisibleTodoList` component now has a `listId` prop to identify it:

 #### `components/App.js`